spark-94/BBS/README.md

     step3_bbs_assembly.inp

-	use step3_bbs_assembly_mini_snapshots.inp (for PDBs after each minimization)

-	outputs will be save to
+which generates output PSF, CRD, PDB, and system information in

 	./charmm: CHARMM outputs
 	./openmm: Inputs for OpenMM simulations

 	The following scripts are read
 		toppar.str (for reading CHARMM force field parameters)